10 tips when learning German

 1. Watch German music videos on Youtube while reading the lyrics.

-And if there is a German song you really like, sing it out loud.
-Surely, your neighbours will appreciate the effort :) You can also listen to German radio stations.
+You can also listen to German radio stations.
 Did you know that even though you are not actively listening your brain still picks up words and sounds?
+Thank you for the music :)

-3. Add new words you’ve learned on post-its allover your house.
+3. Add new German words you’ve learned on post-its allover your house.

 You add them on your fridge, the mirror in the hallway, the wall in your living room or, why not, on the door of your bathroom.
 This way you will see them often and repetition is still the key to getting those new words in your head.